Barabrad/dsv2xlsx/README.md

 ### Warning
 In Spring 2023, my semester of AME-341b, the xls files were opening in TextEdit as tab-delimited values.
 My assumption when making this script was that the delimiter would still be a tab, so it is a hard-coded value instead of a user input.
 If the values are not displaying properly in the xlsx files, maybe the delimiter changed.
 In that case, open one of the xls files in a plain text editor, see what the delimiter is, and then update the value in the code.

-Also, I am using a Mac, so the path slashes in the tutorial are different from those for Windows: "/" versus "\\" (the script accounts for this difference, but the tutorial does not).
+Also, I am using a Mac, so the path slashes in the tutorial are different from those for Windows: "/" versus "\\" (the script accounts for this difference in input, but the tutorial does not).
+    * Note that Python's `os.path.normpath()` will correct "/" to "\\" on Windows, but will not correct "\\" to "/" on Mac.

 ### Example Folder Organization
 Note that the ellipses in the folder paths below are meant to indicate that there could be a longer path.
 Suppose you had your xls files in folders that are all in one folder called XLS_Data: